Skip to content

 Can I place a mango wood TV unit outdoors?

 No, mango wood is not suitable for outdoors.
 It is an indoor wood.
 For outdoor use, you would use teak, iroko, or modified wood (accoya).
-Our wooden TV units are exclusively intended for indoor use.
+Our wooden TV units are intended exclusively for indoor use.

 Is a custom-made wooden TV unit more expensive than a standard TV unit?